 LME Clear will produce a file in a pre-agreed format, containing all positions to be included in the auction portfolio for the auction participants.
 LME Clear will document the price at which the positions will be transferred to the winning bidder.
-For forwards contracts, this will typically be at the original trade price, for options on forwards this will typically be at zero.
+For forwards contracts, this will typically be at the original trade price, for options on forwards at zero.
 Where possible, for forward contracts the existing discounted CVM, and for options the NLV, will be included in the data sent to members.

-Bids are in USD cash only and will be communicated via the Default Auction screen functionality within LMEmercury.
-Bids are placed against either Pay or Receive and are from the clearing member perspective, i.e. Receive would mean the clearing member receives USD cash from LME Clear.
-Bids can be placed as either negative or positive values to aid in the understanding of the bid from a clearing member perspective but this will be ignored by LME Clear.
-The bid will only based on the 'Pay/Receive' instruction.
-Bidders can update their bid during the auction period, and members are bound by and must honour their final bid made during the auction.
+Bids are in USD Cash only and will be communicated via the Default Auction screen functionality within LMEmercury.
+Bids are placed against either Pay or Receive and are from the clearing member perspective, i.e. Receive would mean the clearing member receives USD Cash from LME Clear.
+Bids can be placed as either negative or positive values to aid in the understanding of the bid from a clearing member perspective but this will be ignored by LME Clear and the bid only based on the 'Pay/Receive' instruction.
+Bidders can update their bid during the auction period, and members must honour their final bid made during the auction.
 Each auction will have one winner.
 Notification of whether the bid was successful or unsuccessful will be completed by LME Clear via email.